TransparentHealth/direct-test-certificates/creating-direct-certificates-for-testing.md

 +++ **Trusted Certificate Path**: AIA could be missing from the endpoint certificate itself or any intermediate certificate between the endpoint and the Trust Anchor.*The certificate chain is verified all the way up to the Trust Anchor.
-(Version 1.1 of the Direct Applicability Statement for Secure Health Transport Working does not require checking of the chain back to the Root CA, but rather just to the Trust Anchor.
+(Version 1.1 of the "Direct Applicability Statement for Secure Health Transport" does not require checking of the chain back to the Root CA, but rather  to the Trust Anchor.